Multi-factor Authentication (MFA) for Root Credentials

 Stax MFA policy for Stax-owned and customer-owned AWS accounts

 AWS provides the ability to enable Multi-Factor Authentication (MFA) for AWS root credentials.
 Stax works with AWS root credentials that have MFA enabled for both Stax-owned and customer-owned accounts.

 A Stax-owned account is a customer AWS account that uses a Stax-managed domain as the root email address.
-Stax enables and manages Multi-Factor Authentication (MFA) for the root credentials of all customer AWS Organization Master accounts that are owned by Stax.
-Stax does not enable or manage MFA for root credentials of any other Stax-owned customer account.
+Stax enables and manages Multi-Factor Authentication (MFA) for the root credentials of all customer AWS Organization Master accounts and Stax Foundation Accounts that are owned by Stax.
+Stax does not enable or manage MFA for root credentials of any other Stax-owned customer account created by customers.

 Why don’t we enable MFA on all Stax-owned accounts?